slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On relationships

 <!--
-> *"between what is said and not meant, and what is meant and not said, most of love is lost."
+> *"Between what is said and not meant, and what is meant and not said, most of love is lost."
 -- Kahlil Gibran*

 - One day you're going to miss how much I cared.